ganesh1102/dmas/README.md

 This repository contains code for a Multi-Agent Search Problem in a POMDP setting.
 All relevant code files, including those for a single-agent, can be found in the 'source' folder.

-In order to reproduce the results for the multi-agent case, you would have to run the Python file 'train_maddpg_gui.py'.
+In order to reproduce the results for the multi-agent case, you will have to run the Python file 'train_maddpg_gui.py'.
 I recommend creating a Python 3.11.x virtual environment for a stable environment with all the required packages.

 Here is a non-exhaustive list of packages used:
 - PyTorch (2.2.x)